U.S. flag

 NSI Self-Review

-NSI Self-Reviews include an assessment of the handling of Controlled Unclassified Information (CUI), local Communications Security (COMSEC) procedures, and safeguards to protect COMSEC equipment and classified IT systems, such as Secret Internet Protocol Router Network (SIPRNet) or the Top Secret Enterprise Closed Network (CNET).
-The NSI Self-Review does not cover the protection of Sensitive Compartmented Information (SCI) or Sensitive Compartmented Information Facilities (SCIFs).
+Reviews include a representative sample of original and derivative classification actions, to include electronic materials (e.g., email and presentations).
+CNSI Self-Reviews also include an assessment of local Communications Security (COMSEC) procedures, safeguards to protect COMSEC equipment, and classified Information Technology (IT) systems, such as Secret Internet Protocol Router Network (SIPRNet) or the Joint Worldwide Intelligence Communications System (JWICS).
+CNSI Self-Reviews do not cover the protection of Sensitive Compartmented Information (SCI) or Sensitive Compartmented Information Facilities (SCIFs).